CHAMBER

 guide litigants as to the format of pleadings and process for the

 proper running of the courts.
-The applicant has, however, neglected

-the use of the appropriate Practice Direction to his own peril.
-In
+applicant has however, neglected the use of the appropriate Practice

-the court to grant.
+has not placed anything before the court to grant.

 In

-view of these irregularities, I found it proper to dismiss the
+view of these irregularities I found it proper to dismiss the

 application instead of striking it off the roll.